How To Find A Good Travel Nurse Recruiter - 5 Tips To Pick The Best

 Single Point Contact vs. Multiple Points of Contact

 Do you mind working with an agency that uses different points of contact?
 Or can you barely juggle names and prefer to remember one person?
-Multiple points of contact include your recruiter and a team who specialize in various departments.
-A single point contact allows you to speak to one person for all your needs while on assignment.
+Multiple points of contact include your recruiter and a team that specializes in various departments.
+A single point of contact allows you to speak to one person for all your needs while on assignment.

 2. Know What You Want

 Before you can find the right recruiter, you should have an idea of what you are looking for in an assignment.
 Things to consider in a contract include the location, shift, specialty, overtime rates, cancellation policies, pay packages, and benefits.

 It’s also a good idea to know what you’re flexible with and what you absolutely cannot have in a contract.
 For example, you may not mind where your next assignment is located, but you are not willing to work the night shift, even if persuaded with free Starbucks coffee for 13 weeks.
 Figure out what you want in an assignment and work with a recruiter that can accommodate you.

 When in doubt, ask around!
 Sometimes the best place to find a good recruiter is through your family, friends, and coworkers.
 Looking for the right recruiter is tricky enough, but when other people can give you recommendations based on their own experiences, you’re already a step ahead.